Anton Berman

 Facebook Page Post (promo)

-Once we built up some funds we diversified into paid mediums like Meta/Google ads and postcards with a positive ROI.
-The keys were long term and accurate targeting.
+Next we diversified into paid mediums like Meta/Google ads and postcards with a positive ROI.
+Through A/B testing and analytics we tweaked the ads and improved results.

 Meta Ads